In a perfect world, everything would always go according to plan.

 You might create versions 1.1, 1.12, 1.14, 1.2, and so on, each one incorporating the new features and improvements of the last.
 But you’ll only release the big ones (1.1 and 1.2, etc.)

-It gives the higher-ups peace of mind that there’s a structure and plan beyond just the next sprint, and helps the individual Agile teams stay on track.
+Using a release plan helps you plan which product increments (versions) get released to the market and when.
+And it’s an integral part of the Agile SDLC (Software Development Life Cycle) because it can also give higher-ups peace of mind that there’s a structure and plan beyond just the next sprint, and helps the individual Agile teams stay on track.

-What is the purpose of release planning in Agile?
+What is the purpose of Agile release planning?

 The purpose of release planning within the Agile methodology is to ensure the product is always moving in the right direction and that logical releases are frequently happening.